All planning checklists

 Organise payment methods for shared costs

-A shared pot for drinks at a bar like The Daffodil or for a casual lunch in The Brewery Quarter can simplify things.
+A shared pot for The Daffodil rounds or Brewery Quarter lunches saves arguments.

 Easy·Standard impact